ilikescience/mhs11/src/assets/writing/design-api-in-practice.md

 So I built one.
 It’s up and running at [https://matthewstrom.com/api](https://matthewstrom.com/api).
 It’s very rudimentary, but it makes an excellent proof of concept.
 In this essay I’ll describe how it works, how I built it, and what it can (and can’t yet) do.

 <div class="c--bg-gray-1 l--pad-s l--rounded-corners-l">
 <strong>Heads up:</strong> This essay is more technical than usual; some terms may be unfamiliar.
-The first time a technical term appears, i'll use <a class="definition--link">dotted underline</a> to link to a definition.
+The first time a technical term appears, I'll use <a class="definition--link">dotted underline</a> to link to a definition.
 A full glossary appears at the bottom.
 </div>

 ## How it works